Welcome to the Inkpen Class Page!

 PLEASE MAKE SURE ALL OF YOUR CHILD'S BELONGINGS ARE CLEARLY LABELLED.

-On Wednesday afternoons, Inkpen class take part in Forest Learning in the school's Forest Area.
-The children have the exciting opportunity to create and explore nature.
+On Wednesday afternoons, Inkpen class plan to take part in Forest Learning in the school's Forest Area.
+The children will have the exciting opportunity to create and explore nature.
 They learn about the how to care for the environment, seasonal changes, creatures and habitats.
 We work on skills such as co-operation, co-ordination, fine-motor and gross-motor, including den-building, bush-craft and tree climbing.
 Children need wellies or old trainers and a waterproof coat.
-We go out 'rain or shine'!

 If you have any queries about your child, or information to pass on to us, we are available at the end of each day for a brief word.
 If you need to speak to us for more than a couple of minutes, please make an appointment via the school office.
 Alternatively, you can email us at firstname.lastname@example.org Remember, if you are reporting an absence, you must contact the office.